-With companies spending a massive amount on digital advertising every year, Bing ads vs Google ads battle is continued.
+With companies spending a massive amount on digital advertising every year, the Bing ads vs. Google ads battle continued.
 Businesses try to choose the best of these two big names.
 It is a difficult decision, however, to go with the best choice depending on one’s business needs and preferences.
-The blog aims to analyses the major pros and Cons of Google and Bing ads and helps you choose the right advertising platform for your business ads.
+The blog aims to analyze the major pros and Cons of Google and Bing ads and help you choose the right advertising platform for your business ads and increase advertising revenue.

-The key differences between Google Ads vs. Bing Ads
+The key differences between Google Ads and Bing Ads

 In the Google Ads vs. Bing Ads debate, some differences are critical to be aware of.
 Here are these.

 Let’s evaluate each of these factors to understand better where to spend your advertisement budget.

 A fundamental component of online advertising is Reach.
 Your basic idea behind the advertisement is to reach your audience.
 Reaching the audience means more people can see your product, leading to an increased number of sales for your business.
 To increase the overall profitability of your business, you need to reach more people.

 As we are aware, Google takes the lead when it comes to reach.
 Access to a broad audience is guaranteed by using the Google Display and search network for your ad display.
 As Google claimed, google banner ads reach 90% of the online audience worldwide.
 Whereas, Bing covers less than 5% of the online audience globally.

 However, this doesn’t imply using Google ads over Bing ads.
 Looking at the other side, we come to know that with Bing, We can reach 53 million desktop searchers which you cannot do with Google.
 This is a unique advantage that Bing offers for reaching the audience.

 To infer, however, Google Ads wins if you want the best audience reach.